 Summary: The Nokta Ultra Scanner is a decent professional security detector with some interesting features and decent build quality.
 It is this with the very low price that pushes it up into second place and makes it a worthwhile choice.

 Description: This is the first “Chinese security wand” on the list.
 We were very careful which of these metal detectors to include because they are very hit and miss between brands with many being copies of copies with little to no consistency between them.
 If you look online, you will see a massive range of prices for the same metal detector wands but with different names and different levels of quality.
 The EasyNew PD-140 is thankfully very recognizable with a single manufacturer.
-The device is clearly a copy of the Ceia metal detectors, or the Nokta Makro NMS range which as also Ceia copies but just better quality.
+The device is clearly a copy of the Ceia metal detectors, or the Nokta Makro NMS range which are also Ceia copies but just better quality.
 They are however much smaller and lighter at a fraction of the price.

 Features: Designed to look like an analogue Ceia/Nokta NMS20, the EasyNew PD-140 Metal Dectector Wand has twist dials in its control panel that let you cycle between 3 sensitivities.
 There is also a rocker switch that allows you to switch between audio and vibrate alerts.
 It has a twist to close battery compartment cap which is normally used for waterproofing but this device is not waterproofed so it appears to be just to keep it in line with the devices it is imitating.